WalletWasabi/WasabiDoc/README.md

 The documentation has three main pillars, each of them have a separate folder for proper structure: [Why Wasabi](https://github.com/zkSNACKs/WasabiDoc/tree/master/docs/why-wasabi), [Using Wasabi](https://github.com/zkSNACKs/WasabiDoc/tree/master/docs/using-wasabi), and [Building Wasabi](https://github.com/zkSNACKs/WasabiDoc/tree/master/docs/building-wasabi), as well as an independent [Frequently Asked Question](https://github.com/zkSNACKs/WasabiDoc/tree/master/docs/FAQ).
 Please consider this repsoitory structure for hyperlinks, and use relative links whenever possible, for example `[What is a CoinJoin?](FAQ-Introduction.md#what-is-a-coinjoin)`.

-The graphical documentation is built with [VuePress](https://vuepress.vuejs.org/), the sidebar navigation can be [edited here](https://github.com/zkSNACKs/WasabiDoc/blob/master/docs/.vuepress/config.toml).
+The graphical documentation is built with [VuePress](https://v1.vuepress.vuejs.org/), and the sidebar navigation can be [edited here](https://github.com/zkSNACKs/WasabiDoc/blob/master/docs/.vuepress/config.toml).

+If you have front end skills and would like to help improve the theme/look of the website, we welcome your input!
+Check out the [VuePress documentation](https://v1.vuepress.vuejs.org/) for details on how it works.

+On the other hand, if you'd like to contribute to the content of the site, know that you do not need to understand/deal with VuePress at all!
+You can make PRs pertaining to the markdown files in the `/docs/` directory, and if accepted, the merged changes will automatically be integrated into the documentation website by VuePress.

 ### Spelling Conventions